Akaroa – Guide for Backpackers

 Dolphins in Akaroa

-The Hector’s dolphins grow no more than 1.5 metres, making them the smallest dolphins in the world (apart from their rare sub-species the maui dolphins also found in New Zealand).
+The Hector’s dolphins grow no more than 1.5 metres, making them the smallest dolphins in the world (apart from their rare sub-species the Maui dolphins also found in New Zealand).
 About 900 dolphins hang about in Akaroa Harbour, surfing waves, doing acrobats and playing with seaweed.
-You can get close to these amazing creatures by boat tour, kayaking and even swimming with them.
-Swimming with the dolphins is a seasonal activity between September and May and is the only place in the world you can get in the water with Hector’s dolphins.
+You can get close to these amazing creatures by boat tour, kayaking and even swimming with them with Black Cat Cruises.
+Akaroa is the only place in the world you can get in the water with Hector’s dolphins.
+Find out more at 5 Best Places to Swim with Dolphins in New Zealand.

 Little blue penguins in Akaroa